1 Processes for developing guidance in the HealthTech programme

 1.5.9

 After the draft guidance has been developed, new evidence provided to NICE will not be accepted.
 This is unless it is specifically requested by the committee, or if a stakeholder requests that NICE considers additional evidence and NICE specifically confirms it will accept it in writing.
-Responses to requests for information (see section 1.3.4) should be used to provide evidence to NICE.
+Responses to requests for information or evidence requests (see section 1.3.4) should be used to provide evidence to NICE.

 1.5.10